 An IFIP WG9.5 "Virtuality and Society" International Workshop

-Following on last year's International Working Conference of IFIP 9.5 Working Group on Virtuality and Society: "Massive Virtual Communities" at Leuphana University, Luneburg, this workshop will focus on conceptualizations and applications of virtuality in everyday life, including socialization, governance, education, entrepreneurship and entertainment.
+Following on last year's International Working Conference of IFIP 9.5 Working Group on Virtuality and Society: "Massive Virtual Communities" at Leuphana University Lueneburg, this workshop will focus on conceptualizations and applications of virtuality in everyday life, including socialization, governance, education, entrepreneurship and entertainment.

 The main objective of this workshop is to encourage the continuation and enrichment of the discussion on virtuality and society, by focusing more on the technologies, arts, and practices of virtuality as they emerge in spaces and contexts of everyday life.
-The workshop constitutes an opportunity to bring together theoretical conceptualizations and practical applications of Images of Virtuality manifest in human interaction with information, social, professional and technological systems, art, culture, and nature.
+The workshop constitutes an opportunity to bring together theoretical conceptualizations and practical applications of Images of Virtuality that affect everyday life in human interaction with information, nature and others.

-Issues to explore, include among others the following: Where and how can we experience Images of Virtuality in our everyday life?
-Who do such such Images implicate social interaction, information technologies, architectural artifacts, artworks, imagination, or combinations of such elements?
-What is the meaning of such Images for our everyday life?
+Where and how can we experience Images of Virtuality in our everyday life?
+How do such such Images implicate information technologies, architectural artifacts, artworks, imagination, or combinations of such elements?
+What do these Images mean to our everyday life?
 How does the experience of such Images transform our everyday practices and shape our own individual of collective Image?

-Current applications of virtuality make use of various technologies such as WEB2.0 & 3.0, ubiquitous computing with RFID, GIS and GPS, mobile networks, intelligent agents and context-aware systems, to construct a Cyberspace of Virtual Worlds and social networks.
-Trends in virtuality point towards an integration of such elements at the point where the virtual and non-virtual unite into a new digital space augmenting everyday life interactions.
-The goal of this workshop is to bring together researchers and practitioners interested in presenting and discussing conceptualizations of virtuality and current applications of Information Systems that underly virtual spaces of interaction.
+Current applications of virtuality make use of various technologies such as WEB2.0 & 3.0, ubiquitous computing with RFID, GIS and GPS, mobile networks, intelligent agents and context-aware systems, to construct a Cyberspace of virtual worlds and social networks.
+Trends point towards an integration of such systems at the point where the virtual and non-virtual will meld into a new digital space augmenting everyday life interactions.
+The goal of this workshop is to bring together researchers and practitioners interested in presenting and discussing conceptualizations of virtuality and current applications of Information Systems that supply virtual spaces of interaction.

 Relevant topics and themes include, but are not limited to:

-* Discussing problems of design, construction, adoption, and use of Information Systems in the context of virtuality
+* Discussions on problems of design, construction, adoption, and use of IS of virtuality

-* Exploring new (e-,or v-) research methodologies and techniques on inquiring into social action in the context of virtuality
+* Exploring new e-research methodologies and techniques on inquiring social action in virtuality

-* Identifying challenging social, ethical, and political issues of socialization in virtuality
+* Identification of challenging social and ethical issues of socialization in virtuality

-* Discussing the role of digital representation in multi-actor remote collaboration contexts, both professional and social
+* Discuss on role of digital representation in multi-user remote collaboration

-* Identifying opportunities and challenges for education, governance, and entrepreneurship in virtual worlds
+* Opportunities and challenges for education, governance, and entrepreneurship in virtual worlds

-* Discussing emerging issues of e-policy and e-quality of life specifically implicated by the Virtual
+* Emerging issues of e-policy and e-quality of life

 The workshop will be a full day event and will be open to a maximum of 50-60 participants.
-It will comprise presentations of full research papers (15-20 mins) followed by a 10 min discussion coordinated by a discussant allocated to each paper presentation.
+It will include short presentations of full research papers (15-20min) while a discussant will be allocated and invited in each presentation in order to organize a 10 min discussion..

-On April 23rd, a pre-workshop day is scheduled with two special sessions: First, a morning session with presentations of in-progress research work in a looser format compared to typical conference-like paper presentations.
-Second, an afternoon doctoral research meeting, offering PhD students the opportunity to present and discuss their work in an informal, 'loose' format (posters, case studies and demos are strongly encouraged).
+On 23 of April a pre-workshop day is scheduled with two special sessions: First, a morning session with presentations of in-progress research work in a looser format compared to typical conference-like paper presentations.
+Second, a mini doctoral research meeting will take place where PhD students will have the opportunity to present their work in an informal presentation (i.e posters, case studies and demos).
 Both of these two sessions are subject to an adequate participation.
-In case of limited offers to contribute to these pre-workshop events, the two sessions will merge in one half-day session.
+In case of limited offers to contribute to this event, the two sessions will merge in one half-day session.